-Money advanced by an individual (builder, seller, etc.) to reduce the monthly payments for a home mortgage either during the entire term or for an initial period of years.
+Money paid by a person (builder, seller, etc.) to reduce the monthly payment amount for a home loan, either for the entire loan term or for an initial period of years.

-The portion of assets that a borrower will have after the loan closing.
-Cash reserves may be required as part of the loan process to ensure the borrower has financial flexibility after the transaction.
+Cash that a borrower will have after the loan closing.
+Cash reserves may be required as part of the loan process, so the borrower has financial flexibility after the closing.